 They help transcend geographical boundaries

 Earlier a store opened in a place catered to the needs of that locality.
 Multiple stores required huge manpower.
 But today it is not so.
 Now products get a global reach, they can be accessed and processed anywhere irrespective of location.
 The offerings are extended to any Internet user, no matter the region of the country.
 Having access to warehouses at places and people to manage them can transform businesses.
 For example, Vinod Cookware was initially confined to areas in Mumbai and Palghar where their factory is situated.
 Their presence in stores was strong but after listing themselves on e-commerce sites, their revenue has multiplied manifold.
-A very good example of this can also be Bangalore-based hyperlocal delivery platform Dunzo which is helping neighborhood stores and kiranas in going digital by providing them with a platform for E-commerce logistics by offering online delivery support, live tracking, and API integration.
+A very good example of this can also be Bangalore-based hyperlocal delivery platform Dunzo which is helping neighborhood stores and grocery shops in going digital by providing them with a platform for E-commerce logistics by offering online delivery support, live tracking, and API integration.

-Value addition for our customers
+Value addition for our customer

 Apps by small businesses can be highly customized.
 Customers get filters that help them lead to their desired products with just a few clicks.
 There is a presence of reviews and rating system which helps other customers in their future purchases.
 For example, themessycorner.in which started as a place to buy personalized travel accessories has its own fan base now all over the nation.
 This process has made manufacturers get direct, true, and invaluable feedback which aids them in their progress.
-Unlike in the analog world, now the entire feedback mechanism has been condensed to a few minutes process which is cost-effective.
+Unlike in the analog world, now the entire feedback mechanism has been condensed to a minutes process which is cost-effective.
 It also gives a better customer service experience and forges better relationships.

 Another way to deliver value is by giving the consumers products that are customized to their whims.
 This level of personalization in a traditional factory set-up is not possible.
-However the advanced engineering technique of 3D – printing can today help create prototypes, get them approved, and then create the same product via 3D – printing.

-Digitalization helps increase sales:
+It helps increase sales:

 It eases marketing